clickbait-challenge/blobfish/README.md

    **model**: name of the choosen model (*WordEmbNet*, *LingNet*, *FullNetPost*, *FullNet*)

-   if you want to test your trained model you must change path of the model into test.py
+   if you want to test your own model, you must change path of the model into `test.py`
     ```python
     dir = "longTraining/models/"
     if type_model == "FullNet":